-In the context of the continuing epidemic emergency situation arising from the spread of COVID-19, additional measures were adopted in 2020 related to reducing the VAT rate on certain goods and services from 20% to 9%, exemption from VAT and customs duties on imports of certain medical goods necessary to combat the effects of the COVID-19 pandemic and an increase in the amount of tax reliefs for children for the income gained in 2021.
+In 2021, tax expenditures were also influenced by the temporary measures introduced to overcome the crisis due to the spread of COVID-19.
+In the context of the continuing emergency situation arising from the spread of COVID-19, some of the measures related to reducing the VAT rate on certain goods and services from 20% to 9% and exemption from VAT and customs duties on imports of certain medical goods necessary to combat the effects of the COVID-19 pandemic have been extended.
 These tax policy measures, taken in response to COVID-19, have an impact on tax revenues for the period 2020-2022 and on the assessment of tax expenditures, respectively: